ixvu/w4111_wiki/Query-proc.md

 Access Path refers to the path chosen by the system to retrieve data after a structured query language (SQL) request is executed.
 A query may request at least one variable to be filled up with one value or more.

 ### Index + matching condition
-+    Sequential Scan: doesnt accept condition.
++    Sequential Scan: doesn't accept condition.
 +    Hash Index Search: accept equality conditions on all search keys.
 +    Tree Index Search: accept conditions on prefix of search keys.